TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-15-cool-features-of-swiss-knife.md

 id: 409
 title: "Cool features of Swiss&nbsp;Knife"
 perex: |
-    When use swiss knife, we think of a tool that has many practical abilities.
+    When using a Swiss knife, we think of a tool with many practical abilities.

-    They're useful for different situation we might experience in the wild.
+    They're useful for different situations we might experience in the wild.
 Opening a box of milk?
 Here is a knife.
-Cutting a wood to start fire?
+Cutting wood to start a fire?
 Here is a chainsaw.
-Are letters on the paint buck to tiny?
+Are the letters on the paint bucket too tiny?
 Try this magnifying class.

-    Now we apply the same approach to PHP tooling.
+    Now, we apply the same approach to PHP tooling.
 ---

-While dealing with new PHP project, I often **use various tools at once** to handle work for me, but I don't want to pull 10 packages just to setup the CI.
-That's how [Swiss Knife](https://github.com/rectorphp/swiss-knife/) CLI package came together.
+While working on a new PHP project, I often use various tools at once to handle work, but I don't want to pull 10 packages just to set up the CI.
+That's how the [Swiss Knife](https://github.com/rectorphp/swiss-knife/) CLI package came together.

-What can it do and how you can use it to improve your project?
+What can it do, and how can you use it to improve your project?

 <br>